 #4 Using the same approach for every channel

-Staying below 280 characters is vital for Twitter, but a terrible idea for a blog, and even worse for a published promotional newsletter.
-The formats are totally disparate, and the distinctions don’t end there, because every channel has a different audience with unique expectations.
-Now, there are software tools capable of reworking content to fit different platforms (write just one post and have it automatically tweaked to suit every social media channel), but we don’t recommend them.
+Staying below 280 characters is vital for Twitter. but it’s a terrible idea for a blog, and even worse for a published promotional newsletter.
+The formats are totally disparate, and the distinctions don’t end there.
+This is because every channel has a different audience with unique expectations.
+Now, there are software tools capable of reworking content to fit different platforms.
+Just write one post and have it automatically tweaked to suit every social media channel.
+However, we don’t recommend them.

 Why?
 Because it’s about so much more than just format.
 Think not only of those different audiences but also of people who follow your brand across channels.
 Do you want to come across as boring and repetitive, or as exciting and creative?
 The marketing funnel leading to someone visiting your store could span numerous stages, and each stage should feel fresh.

 When someone walks into your store and wants a comprehensive list of all your products, they don’t need to see your carefully-polished sales descriptions: you already have them on the hook, so you only need to give them their options and stay out of the way.
 Cater your content to the context and you’ll be in a good position.

 New brick-and-mortar retailers can make the mistake of imagining that their physical stores won’t fit with the kind of digital tracking that big e-commerce retailers invest in so heavily.
 This simply isn’t true, particularly since so many elements of offline business are now dealt with through cloud-based systems.
 You can (and should) bring everything together.

 This certainly goes for your marketing and sales channels.
 If someone attends your real-world event, then visits your Twitter page, then goes to your store, you need to know that exact sequence.
 It will inform how you adjust your content.
 For instance, your analytics might indicate that people who go from your Facebook page to your website don’t typically go on to purchase anything — asking why could identify conflicting messages that are easily corrected.